IDMNYU/IdeationPrototyping_LadyK/Midterm.md

 - Waste : Space, Ocean, etc.

+- Or one of your own passions and desires

 ### Research Techniques

 I am looking for you to broaden your research techniques to throw your nets wide!
 Think: science publications, movies, interviews with with professionals and those involved, site visits, etc.

-Use 3 techniques from The Pocket Universal Methods of Design in addition to traditional rsearch methods (Journal Articles, Reputable News, Books, THE LIBRARY).
+Use 3 techniques from The Pocket Universal Methods of Design _in addition to_ traditional rsearch methods (Journal Articles, Reputable News, Books, THE LIBRARY).
 Show how you have used these techniques and what they've brought into your project

 #### The items and exercises below should be evident on your site, prior to completeing the above requested documents.
 These exercises and assignments help to develop the documents.

-* The Core:
+* The Future Project:
 	- Brainstorm/mindmap/brain dump of project topic kickoff
 	- 5 WH of topic (See Miro Board)
 	- 5 Whys of topic (See Miro Board)